 We are looking for students who have a passion for the STEM field and who would love to get a head start on undergraduate research BEFORE they get to the university.

-This is a unpaid internship but does qualify for the WIRRCS scholarship.
-If awarded, students can receive up to $500 per semester for this internship.
+This is a paid internship.
+If awarded, students can receive up to $1000 per semester for this internship.
 The required application must include a resume and cover letter.
 You will need to state which area you are applying for in your cover letter.
-If you would like assistance with these documents, please visit or contact the Career and Transfer center at 623-935-8740 to schedule an appointment.
+If you would like assistance with these documents, please visit or contact the Career and Transfer Center at 623-935-8740 to schedule an appointment.